Shturmovicc/hordes-chat-translate/README.md

 If you are using tampermonkey/violentmonkey or any other userscript manager, use script.user.js else script.js.

-Supports any language select in Settings -> Chat.
+Supports any language select in Settings -> Chat.\
+Click on language prefix to switch between original and translated.

 Requires disabled CORS warnings if used without userscript manager.